World of Puppetry Museum

 a puppet craft time,

-You can also call to schedule puppet tours at other times
+You can also call to schedule puppet tours for groups at other times

 We can work with visiting groups for additional puppet making workshops if desired.